-The above software packages have mainly been used on high-performance computers (HPCs) and some of them on personal computers.
-The NEMOVAR and MITgcm 4DVAR codes, and the NEDAS ensemble code, are actively being developed for use on GPU-based systems.
-However, all the DA software listed above have lived long enough to be ported several times to different HPC architectures with different compilers and can be qualified as portable.
+The software packages listed in Table 1 have mainly been used on high-performance computers (HPCs), and some of them have been used on personal computers.
+The NEMOVAR and MITgcm 4DVAR codes and the NEDAS ensemble code are actively being developed for use on GPUbased systems.
+However, all the DA software packages listed above have been around long enough to be ported several times to different HPC architectures with different compilers and can be qualified as portable.